Cherry Blossom Clinic: Release

 The band had envisioned "Cherry Blossom Clinic" as a follow-up single to "Flowers in the Rain", with "Vote For Me" acting as its B-side for release in November 1967.
 However, "Vote For Me", a satirical song which makes fun of corrupt politicians, alluded too much to their legal troubles with Wilson.
 Scared by the possibly controversial song, and its potential legal consequences, both Regal Zonophone Records and the Move felt that it was unwise to release the single, which was discarded before even getting a catalogue number.
 Instead, the Move returned to the studio in December to record "Fire Brigade" which would substitute the release of "Cherry Blossom Clinic".
-However, bassist Ace Kefford stated made a contrasting statement, saying that "Cherry Blossom Clinic" was cancelled due to Roy Wood coming up with "Fire Brigade" which the band thought was superior.
-"Fire Brigade "was released as a single in January of 1968, backed by "Walk Upon the Water", and reached number three in the UK charts, becoming their fourth top-five single.
+However, bassist Ace Kefford made a contrasting statement, saying that "Cherry Blossom Clinic" was cancelled due to Roy Wood coming up with "Fire Brigade", which the band thought was superior.
+"Fire Brigade " was released as a single in January 1968, backed by "Walk Upon the Water", and reached number three in the UK chart, becoming their fourth top-five single.
 "Cherry Blossom Clinic" on the other hand, was vaulted until it was eventually released as the final track of the group's debut album, Move in April 1968.
+The song eventually gained a single release, albeit, only in Japan, as the B-side to the album track "The Girl Outside".

 The song generally received positive reviews upon release.
 In a review for Move in Melody Maker, Bob Dawbarn wrote that "Cherry Blossom Clinic" is the "extreme climax" to the album, positively noting the string arrangement on the track.
 In his review for the song, AllMusic critic Richie Unterberger called it a highlight of the album, noting the lyrical associations with madness, along with the tuneful verses.